tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. If CH1 contains the "encrypted_client_hello" extension but CH2 does not, or
    if CH2 contains the "encrypted_client_hello" extension but CH1 does not, then the server MUST abort the handshake with an "illegal_parameter" alert.
-1. Suppose the "encrypted_client_hello" extension is sent in both CH1 and CH2,
+1. If the "encrypted_client_hello" extension is sent in both CH1 and CH2,
-   If the configuration identifier (see {{ech-configuration}}) differs between CH1 and CH2, then the server MUST abort with an "illegal_parameter" alert.
+   the server follows the procedure in {{client-facing-server}} to decrypt the second ClientHelloOuter, but it uses the previously-selected ECHConfig as the set of candidate ECHConfigs.
+If decryption fails, the server aborts the connection with a "decrypt_error" alert rather than continuing the handshake with the second ClientHelloOuter.

 [[OPEN ISSUE: If the client-facing server implements stateless HRR, it has no way to send a cookie, short of as-yet-unspecified integration with the